Invariance of Quantum Rings under Ordinary Flops I: Quantum corrections and reduction to local models: Introduction

 The determination of $J$ usually relies on the existence of $\Bbb C^\times$ actions.
 Certain localization data $I_\beta$ coming from the stable map moduli are of hypergeometric type.
 For ``good'' cases, say $c_1(X)$ is semipositive and $H(X)$ is generated by $H^2$, $I(t) = \sum I_\beta\, q^\beta$ determines $J(\tau)$ on the small parameter space $H^0 \oplus H^2$ through the ``classical'' \emph{mirror transform} $\tau = \tau(t)$.
 For a simple flop, $X = X_{loc}$ is indeed semi-Fano toric and the classical Mirror Theorem (of Lian--Liu--Yau and Givental) is sufficient \cite{LLW}.
 (It turns out that $\tau = t$ and $I = J$ on $H^0 \oplus H^2$.)

 For general base $S$ with given $QH(S)$, the determination of $QH(P)$ for a projective bundle $P \to S$ is far more involved.
 To allow \emph{fiberwise localization} to determine the structure of GW invariants of $X_{loc}$, the bundles $F$ and $F'$ are then assumed to be split bundles.
+This is main subject to be studied in Part II of this series \cite{LLWp2}.